G R A N T O B R I E N

 EARLY KEYBOARD INSTRUMENTS

-Harpsichords, Virginals, Spinets, Clavichords and Early Pianos
+Harpsichords, Virginals, Spinets and Clavichords

 RUCKERS.
-A harpsichord and
+A harpsichord and virginal building tradition

 by Grant O'Brien.

-Now re-published as a digital reprint by Cambridge University Press, 2008.
+Re-published as a digital reprint by Cambridge University Press, 2008.

 Buy a signed copy with a personal dedication (click here).